 Social Work Services

 In Early Intervention Support, the role of a social worker is to provide a variety of services geared to the special needs of children and their families.
 In this role, the social worker acts as an adjunct to evaluators and therapists.
 At TEIS, we consult in areas of parent and child interaction, family dynamics, mental health, domestic violence, and crisis intervention related to infant and toddler development and family needs.

 How to Get Early Intervention ServicesChildhood evaluations and therapy services are available under the Federal Early Intervention Program for Infants and Toddlers with Disabilities.
 To assure impartiality, one agency offers evaluation services while another provides therapeutic services.
-To learn more about how to get early intervention evaluation and therapy services in Pittsburgh, as well as Allegheny, Beaver, and Westmoreland Counties, please submit your information below.
+To learn more about how to get early intervention evaluation and therapy services in Pittsburgh and the surrounding areas, please submit your information below.